OreOliciouZ/MotD.md/Empyrion.md

 We have the [Reforged Eden](https://steamcommunity.com/workshop/filedetails/?id=2550354956) scenario on our server.
 Quick info about:

-* This scenario has much more content to deliver compared to the vanilla game which makes it to a real challenge

-Make sure to set up some auto turrets from early on!
+* This scenario has much more content to deliver compared to the vanilla game which makes it to a real challenge so make sure to set up some auto turrets from early on!

 ## PvP Rules